dominicprior/LLM-notes/INTRO.md

 [Wolfram](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/) highlights another major gap:

-> But try to give it rules for an actual “deep” computation that involves many potentially computationally irreducible steps
+> Try to give it rules for an actual “deep” computation that involves many potentially computationally irreducible steps
 > and it just won’t work.
 (Remember that at each step it’s always just “feeding data forward” in its network,
 > never looping except by virtue of generating new tokens.)